HopeZobinou/web-scrapping/hw3/hw3_report.md

 819 of the links produced useful texts.
 I was not surprised because in my code I skipped saving HTML and striped HTML if they returned none from the download.

 ## Discussion
+The process of downloading the web pages is similar to hw2.
+First I had the program read in a file containing all the URIs and put it into a list.
+Then I iterate through the list and call a bunch of methods on that certain element in the list to get the raw html file, and processed html text file.
+In the loop, I also have some dictionary work going on the map the hashed file names to the original file name.
+I used beautiful soup instead of boilerpy3 because of some parsing error I couldn't fix.

 # Q2